yuhong90/node-google-calendar/README.md

 3. If a user wants to give access to his Google Calendar to your application, he must give specific permission for each of the calenders to the created Service Account using the supplied email address under the Google Calendar settings.

 4. Create a `settings.js` file with the google account email address under USERID and the generated service account id as SERVICE_ACCT_ID.
+Reference to sample settings file [here](https://github.com/yuhong90/node-google-calendar/blob/master/config/Settings.js).

 5. Update `settings.js` and specify IDs of each calendar that the service account has been granted access to.